nick-gibb/nsynth/README.md

 - librosa
 - scikit-learn

-Furthermore you will also have to have software installed to run and execute a Jupyter Notebook.
+Furthermore you will also have to have software installed to run and execute a Jupyter Notebook ([instrument_identification.ipynb](https://github.com/nick-gibb/nsynth/blob/master/instrument_identification.ipynb)).
 Instructions to do so can be found on the [Jupyter website](https://jupyter.org/install).
-Note that you cannot execute a Notebook on the Github website -- you must start your own Jupyter server.
+Note that Notebooks are static (view-only) on Github and thus to execute the code you must start your own Jupyter server.

-This repository also contains a raw Python script (converted from the Notebook.
+This repository also contains a [raw Python script](https://github.com/nick-gibb/nsynth/blob/master/instrument_identification.py) (converted from the Notebook).
 However, it is highly reccomended to execute the script within the Notebook.
+The full project documentation and analysis is only available in the Notebook.

-To use the script, simply execute the cells in the Notebook.
-An introduction, methodology, and dicussion of the project is also included within the Notebook as markdown text.
+To use the script, simply execute the cells in the Notebook (or run the Python script).
+An introduction, methodology, and dicussion of the project is also included within the Notebook (markdown text).

 ## Data

 The NSynth dataset is used in this project.
 This dataset is free and publically-available.
 However, it is too large to be included in this repository.

-It can be downloaded [here](https://magenta.tensorflow.org/datasets/nsynth).
-In order for the code to work properly, the data must be in the correct subfolder:
+Documentation and download information can be found [here](https://magenta.tensorflow.org/datasets/nsynth).
+For the Python code to run properly, the data must take the same folder and file names and folder structure as below.

 ```
 .
 ├───README.md